 Organic chemists work in groups and independently, so having a flexible personality to work in either setting is a good prerequisite for becoming an organic chemist.
 Good reading, writing, and overall communication skills are also beneficial in becoming an organic chemist.
 If you want to be an organic chemist, you should have a strong desire to work with your hands as well as your brain, because you will likely spend a lot of time in a hands-on laboratory setting.

 An organic chemist’s understanding of other chemistry disciplines and areas such as business and marketing can be beneficial.
 To conduct research and develop products, organic chemists are increasingly working as part of interdisciplinary teams.
-An organic chemist, for example, might need to know the identity of compounds prepared an analytical chemist or how a specific product will be received consumers.
+An organic chemist, for example, might need to know the identity of compounds prepared by an analytical chemist or how a specific product will be received by consumers.